🔒

 Educational institutions running data science programs use Kater to teach students how AI agents interact with data warehouses, giving learners practical exposure to semantic layer concepts and natural language query generation without requiring them to write production SQL from the start of a course.
 Early-stage startups with limited data team headcount use Kater to give founding team members direct data access during rapid experimentation phases.

-Detailed side-by-side comparison of Kater with Lutra AI, Simple Phones, SimplAI — pricing, features, pros & cons, and expert verdict.
+Detailed side-by-side comparison of Kater with Lutra AI, Convergence, Illumex — pricing, features, pros & cons, and expert verdict.

 Compare